Introduction

 This article covers all the methods for reading and writing between an Intuiface experience and an Airtable "base".

-Prerequisite: get your Airtable API key
+Prerequisite: get your Airtable personal access token

 Airtable API documentation